 Our business results can be influenced by significant changes in the costs of our raw materials, packaging and freight.
-We attempt to mitigate the impact of inflation on our raw materials by entering into longer-term fixed-price contracts for a portion of our most significant commodities, soybean oil and flour.
-We have also implemented a procurement strategy for a portion of our egg needs through the use of grain-based pricing contracts to reduce our exposure to egg market spot prices.
-With regard to freight costs, during 2019 we added more dedicated carriers to our overall transportation network to help reduce our exposure to spot freight rates.
-In 2019 we also implemented a transportation management system which improved the efficiency of our internal freight management processes and also allowed us to secure more competitive freight rates.
-Nonetheless, we remain exposed to events and trends in the marketplace for our other raw-material, packaging and freight costs.
-While we attempt to pass through sustained increases in raw-material costs, any such price adjustments will often lag the changes in the related input costs
+We attempt to mitigate the impact of inflation on our raw-material costs via longer-term fixed-price contractual commitments for a portion of our most significant market-indexed commodities, most notably soybean oil and flour.
+We have also implemented a procurement strategy for a portion of our egg needs using grain-based pricing contracts to reduce our exposure to egg market spot prices.
+Specific to freight costs, our transportation network includes a mix of dedicated carriers, longer-term fixed-rate contracts and a small internal fleet that serve to reduce our exposure to spot freight rates.
+We also have a transportation management system in place to support our freight management processes and help us to secure more competitive freight rates.
+Nonetheless, we are subject to events and trends in the marketplace that will impact our costs for raw materials, packaging and freight.
+While we attempt to pass through sustained increases in these costs, any such price adjustments can lag the changes in the related input costs.